The Last Minute Shopper’s Guide to Panic Prepping

 I can’t encourage you enough to buy these things ahead of time.
 When an emergency is pending, everyone else is out there with the same idea.
 However, if you’ve waited too late, now you know exactly what you need.
 Go here to download your FREE shopping list.
 This will make it easier to ensure that you have everything you need when you head out for your shopping spree.

 It’s wise not to intermingle your emergency supplies with your other supplies.
+The particularly tasty things will get used up and you’ll be left eating saltines and canned peaches.
+Not fun.
 Pick up 1-2 large plastic tubs and keep the majority of your supplies in them.
 Not your propane though – you will want to ensure that propane is stored correctly.
 (Here’s how to do that.)

 It’s better late than never.